kevinolega/callcentertrainingtips/_posts/2016-04-28-answer-questions.md

 ### Why Do You Want To Work In A Call Center?

+Why Do You Want To Work In A Call Center?
 - I enjoy talking on the phone.
-- I don't mind working at night.
-In fact working at night is to my advantage.
+- I don’t mind working at night.
+In fact, working at night is to my advantage.
 - I know that call center jobs pay higher than regular companies.
-- I know that well known companies provide good benefits, even to entry level employees. - I know that well known call center companies pay on time.
+- I know that reputable companies provide good benefits, even to entry level employees.
+- I know that well-known call center companies pay on time.
-- I know that call center work is not for everyone and a lot of people the job, that means a higher chance of career advancement opportunities.
+- I know that call center work is not for everyone and a lot of people quit the job, that means a higher chance of career advancement and opportunities.
 - I speak English well.
-"Laway lang ang puhunan."
-It's a talking job.
+“Laway lang ang puhunan.”
+It’s a talking job.
 - I enjoy solving problems.
-- I like the fact that although everyone can get hired potentially in a call center not everyone will.
-The job requires creativity, confidence and determination.
-You don't have all three you're out.
+- I like the fact that although everyone can get hired potentially in a call center not everyone will stay in the company long term.
+I know myself very well and I'm the type of person who sticks around when things get tough.
+- The job requires creativity, confidence and determination.
+If you don’t have all three you’re out.
+Fortunately, after many failures and difficulties, I have developed all three traits and I'm 100% that I can give you great value for your investment.

-_Note: Some of my answers are negative.
+Note: Some of my answers are negative.
 Some of my answers are positive.
-I start with what I get from working in a call center because that's the truth.
+I start with what I get from working in a call center because that’s the truth.
 We all work for money.
 Call centers pay well.
 They know it and we know it.
-Giving answers like to make a contribution to the organization comes off as phoney or plastic._ **Here's how I talk about why I want to work in a Call Center:**
+Giving answers like to make a contribution to the organization comes off as phony or plastic.
+Here’s how I talk about why I want to work in a Call Center:

 > "I want to work in a call center because I know that good call center companies have a reputation to pay well, the benefits are good, they pay on time and there are opportunities for advancement."